JAForbes/keynames/README.md

 - `symbolAliases`: Other names that describe symbols.
 Like SEMICOLON or DOLLAR

-###Single of Multiple Aliases per symbol
+####Single or Multiple Aliases per symbol

-All of these properties can map to a single string or an array of strings.
+All of the keymap properties can map to a single string or an array of strings.
 For example:

 ```js
 //There are three symbol aliases for the symbol *